ADG-DAPT/Telechips-Model-Zoo/tcc750x/Object_detection/SSDLite/README.md

 The following is benchmark data for various **SSD-Lite (Single Shot MultiBox Detector Lite)** object detection models running on the **TCC750x** platform.
 SSD-Lite is a lightweight and efficient object detection model designed for mobile and embedded devices, offering a good trade-off between speed and accuracy.
-It is a variant of the original SSD model with depthwise separable convolutions for reduced computation.
+SSD-Lite is a variant of the original SSD model with depthwise separable convolutions for reduced computation.

-This benchmark includes popular SSD-Lite models (e.g., MobileNet-SSD, MobileNetV2-SSD) and provides insight into their performance when quantized and deployed on TCC750x.
+This benchmark includes popular SSD-Lite models (e.g., MobileNet-SSD and MobileNetV2-SSD) and provides insight into their performance when quantized and deployed on TCC750x.

-You can also clisk on the model name in the table to download the binary that can run on the TCC750x.
+You can also click on the model name in the table to download the binary that can run on the TCC750x.

 ---